Scaling Your Web App 101: Lessons in Architecture Under Load

 You’ll probably want to setup another cluster of machine for the work queue and the workers, since those will likely have different scaling properties than your web servers.

 To take this architectural style to its logical conclusion, you can generate the HTML for your entire web app offline and simply serve it to users as static files.

-This is the inspiration behind static site generators that are used to power a growing number of blogs, and it’s what the New York Times did to serve election night results.
+This is the inspiration behind static site generators that are used to power a growing number of blogs (including this one), and it’s what the New York Times did to serve election night results.

 HTML Fragment Caching

 If you’re rendering HTML templates on the server-side, you want to avoid having your template engine wasting CPU cycles on every request generating the same HTML over and over again for content that doesn’t change often.

 If there are certain sections of your site’s markup that change very infrequently – say the navigation, footer or sidebar – then that HTML should be cached somewhere and reused between requests.